OpenAcousticDevices/AudioMoth-Live/README.md

 ## Raspberry Pi ##

-AudioMoth-Live works immediately on installation with Raspberry Pi OS before the current release which is called BookWorm.
+Most Linux releases currently use PulseAudio to allow applications to connect with audio devices.
+By default, PulseAudio supports all sample rates.
+However, from Raspberry Pi OS Bookworm onwards, the Raspberry Pi uses PipeWire rather than PulseAudio for audio.
+By default, PipeWire does not support sampling rates other than 48kHz.

 You can check the install Raspberry Pi OS with:

 ```
 > cat /etc/os-release
 ```

-BookWorm uses PipeWire rather than PulseAudio to allow applications to access sound devices.
-By default, PipeWire does not support sampling rates other than 48kHz.
-To fix this, edit the PipeWire configuration:
+To allow PipeWire to use other sample rates, you need to edit the PipeWire configuration:

 ```
 > sudo nano /usr/share/pipewire/pipewire.conf
 ```

-Uncomment and change the two lines from:
+Uncomment and change the following two lines from:

 ```
 #default.clock.rate          = [ 48000 ]